emweb/wt/examples/wtwithqt/README.md

 What it illustrates
 -------------------

-- the use of the wtwithqt interopability layer
+- the use of the wtwithqt interoperability layer

 IMPORTANT!
-The Wt/Qt interopability example and library are licensed under the MIT License.
+The Wt/Qt interoperability example and library are licensed under the MIT License.
 This license is different from the license that covers the Wt libraries and other examples, AND ONLY APPLIES TO FILES IN THIS DIRECTORY.
 See below for the complete license terms.